Skip To Content

 Consumer drones with quality cameras have enabled dramatic growth in the ability of GIS professionals, land managers, and many others to capture their own imagery, when and where required, and process it to create accurate geospatial products.

 ArcGIS Drone2Map provides a workflow-focused interface for creating products from single-frame drone images (assuming adequate overlap).
 Most modern consumer cameras are fully supported, simplifying the process of bringing your imagery into the app.
 You can add ground control points to ensure horizontal and vertical accuracy.
-The resulting products can be published as web-accessible services through ArcGIS Online.
+The resulting products can be used on your local network or published as web-accessible services through ArcGIS Online or ArcGIS Enterprise 10.9.1 or later.

 • Generating 2D products—Orthorectified mosaics and digital surface models

-• Generating 3D productions—3D points clouds and textured meshes
+• Generating 3D products—3D points clouds and textured meshes

 Note: